 When you can’t find relief from chronic neck or back pain but aren’t a candidate for surgery, it may be time to discover the benefits of spinal cord stimulation.
-At Pain Medicine Consultants, with offices in Pleasant Hill, and Pleasanton, California, the highly trained medical team offers this innovative treatment option when other therapies have failed you.
+At Pain Medicine Consultants, with offices in Pleasant Hill, Pleasanton, and Corte Madera, California, the highly trained medical team offers this innovative treatment option when other therapies have failed you.
 To learn more about treating pain with spinal cord stimulation, contact the location nearest you by phone or online.

 Spinal cord stimulation is a treatment option for chronic pain that uses electrodes to deliver low-voltage electrical currents to your spine.
 These electrodes give you a pleasant, tingling sensation in areas where you normally experience chronic pain.

 Your Pain Medicine Consultants provider surgically places the electrodes in the epidural space of your spinal cord and you control the electrodes using an external hand-held device.

 The electrical currents can effectively block pain sensations, giving you relief from chronic pain in your back, arms, and legs.